jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ![inline](Resources/run-script-phase.png)

-^ Because of an App Store submission bug that disallows universal framework binaries, we need to add a build script to remove them.
-I’m hoping that Apple eventually fixes my radar and makes this step unnecessary.
+^ Unfortunately, there’s an App Store submission bug that disallows universal framework binaries, but Carthage offers a command to automatically remove the simulator bits.
+We can run that command from a Run Script build phase.

+^ I’m hoping that Apple eventually fixes my radar and makes this step unnecessary.

 ---